Gelfand-Naimark Theorems for Ordered *-Algebras: Existence of Extremal Positive Linear Functionals

 First consider the case that $V$ is Archimedean.
 In order to prove the implication \refitem{item:orderedvs:Arch} $\Longrightarrow$ \refitem{item:orderedvs:closed}, we have to show that $V\setminus V^+$ is open with respect to the normal topology on $V$.
 Given $v\in V\setminus V^+$, then construct recursively a sequence $(w_n)_{n\in \NN_0}$ in $V\setminus V^+$ and a sequence $(\delta_n)_{n\in \NN}$ in ${]0,\infty[}$ as follows: Set $w_0 \coloneqq v$.
 If $w_{n-1}$ has been defined for some $n\in \NN$, then choose $\delta_n \in {]0,\infty[}$ such that $-w_{n-1} \le \delta_n \hat{v}_n$ does not hold, i.e.\ such that $w_{n-1} + \delta_n \hat{v}_n \in V\setminus V^+$, and set $w_n \coloneqq w_{n-1} + \delta_n \hat{v}_n$.
 Note that such a $\delta_n$ exists because $w_{n-1} \in V\setminus V^+$ and because $V$ is Archimedean by assumption.
 From the construction of the sequence $(\delta_n)_{n\in \NN}$ it follows that $v+U_\delta \subseteq V\setminus V^+$: Indeed, for every $x \in v+U_\delta$ there exists an $N\in \NN$ such that $x \le v+\sum_{n=1}^N \delta_n \hat{v}_n = w_N \in V\setminus V^+$, hence $x \in V\setminus V^+$.
 The previous Proposition~\ref{proposition:neighbourhoods} now shows that $V\setminus V^+$ is a neighbourhood of $v$ with respect to the normal topology on $V$.

-The implication \refitem{item:orderedvs:closed} $\Longrightarrow$ \refitem{item:orderedvs:ex} is just an application of Corollary~\ref{corollary:extremal} using that all the subsets $U_\delta$ of $V$ with $(\delta_n)_{n\in \NN}$ a sequence in ${]0,\infty[}$ are absorbing balanced convex and saturated as well as directed by Proposition~\ref{proposition:Udelta} and form a basis of the filter of $0$-neighbourhoods of the normal topology on the countably dominated ordered vector space $V$ by the previous Proposition~\ref{proposition:neighbourhoods}.
+The implication \refitem{item:orderedvs:closed} $\Longrightarrow$ \refitem{item:orderedvs:ex} is just an application of Corollary~\ref{corollary:extremal} using that all the subsets $U_\delta$ of $V$ with $(\delta_n)_{n\in \NN}$ a sequence in ${]0,\infty[}$ are absorbing balanced convex and saturated as well as directed by Proposition~\ref{proposition:Udelta} and form a basis of the filter of $0$-neighbourhoods of the normal topology on the $\sigma$\=/bounded ordered vector space $V$ by the previous Proposition~\ref{proposition:neighbourhoods}.

 Finally, the implication \refitem{item:orderedvs:ex} $\Longrightarrow$ \refitem{item:orderedvs:pos} is trivial, and in order to prove \refitem{item:orderedvs:pos} $\Longrightarrow$ \refitem{item:orderedvs:Arch}, assume that the order on $V$ is induced by its positive linear functionals and let $v\in V$ as well as $w\in V^+$ be given such that $v\le \epsilon w$ for all $\epsilon \in {]0,\infty[}$.
-Then it follows that $\dupr{\rho}{v} \le 0$ holds for all $\rho \in V^{*,+}$ because $\RR$ is Archimedean, thus $v\le 0$. \end{proof} One special class of countably dominated ordered vector spaces are ordered vector spaces $V$ with a \neu{strong order unit} $e$, i.e.\ an element $e\in V^+$ with the property that for all $v\in V$ there exists a $\lambda \in {[0,\infty[}$ such that $v \le \lambda e$.
+Then it follows that $\dupr{\rho}{v} \le 0$ holds for all $\rho \in V^{*,+}$ because $\RR$ is Archimedean, thus $v\le 0$. \end{proof} One special class of $\sigma$\=/bounded ordered vector spaces are ordered vector spaces $V$ with a \emph{strong order unit} $e$, i.e.\ an element $e\in V^+$ with the property that for all $v\in V$ there exists $\lambda \in {[0,\infty[}$ such that $v \le \lambda e$.
 In this case, $(ne)_{n\in \NN}$ is a dominating sequence, and the existence of positive linear functionals on Archimedean ordered vector spaces with a strong order unit was already proven in \cite[Lemma~2.5]{kadison:RepresentationTheoremForCommutativeTopologicalAlgebras}.
-The above Theorem~\ref{theorem:orderedvs} generalizes this classical result to countably dominated ordered vector spaces and applies the decomposition of positive linear functionals into extremal ones from \cite[Thm.~12.4.7]{schmuedgen:UnboundedOperatorAlgebraAndRepresentationTheory}.
-It should be unnecessary to point out that there are many examples of important countably dominated ordered vector spaces which do not have a strong order unit.
-These can be as ordinary as the space of real-valued polynomial functions on $\RR$ with the pointwise order.
+The above Theorem~\ref{theorem:orderedvs} generalizes this classical result to $\sigma$\=/bounded ordered vector spaces and applies the decomposition of positive linear functionals into extremal ones from \cite[Thm.~12.4.7]{schmuedgen:UnboundedOperatorAlgebraAndRepresentationTheory}.